trip info

 - Internal flights (Pokhara to Jomsom and Pokhara).

-- Accommodation at clean and cozy teahouses/lodges on trek.
+- Accommodation at clean and cozy teahouses/lodges during the trek

-- Full support crew with 1 porter for every 2 trekkers.
+- 1 porter for every 2 trekkers: Porterage of your duffel bag (15kgs)

 - Comprehensive first aid kit with high altitude medicine